Bloody Thursday (Bahrain): Background

-The events were one of a string of protests that occurred across the Arab world following the self-immolation and eventual death of Mohammed Bouazizi in Tunisia, the majority Shia population of Bahrain, as well as some Sunni Muslims, took to the streets demanding reforms.
+The events were part of a string of protests that occurred across the Arab world following the self-immolation and eventual death of Mohammed Bouazizi in Tunisia, the majority Shia population of Bahrain, as well as some Sunni Muslims, took to the streets demanding reforms.
 Al Jazeera reported that a protest was planned for 14 February, just a few months after the controversial 2010 election.

 On 14 February (referred to as Day of Rage by protest organisers), about 6,000 people took part in many protests around Bahrain demanding the release of previously detained protesters, socio-economic justice, political reform and a constitutional monarchy.
 Police then attacked the protesters throughout the day, using tear gas, rubber bullets and shotguns, inflicting many injuries and causing the hospitalisation of four demonstrators.
 In the evening, Ali Mushaima died from police shotgun wounds to his back at close range.
 The next day, thousands of mourners attended his funeral.
 During the ceremony police shot Fadhel Al-Matrook in the back at close range; he died from his wounds within an hour.
 People were then allowed to march to and occupy Pearl Roundabout, where they began to set up tents; the number of demonstrators had swelled to 10,000 people by nightfall.
 King Hamad offered his condolences for the two deaths and announced the establishment of a committee to investigate the events of the previous two days.
 In total, 25 people were said to have been injured on 15 February.

 By 16 February, Pearl Roundabout was still occupied by thousands of protesters.
 Some of those present at the scene described the mood at the roundabout as "festive," with protesters distributing tea, coffee and food while discussing the situation in the country.
 Opposition political figures such as Ali Salman and Abdulwahab Hussain also addressed the crowds gathered at the roundabout.
 Elsewhere in the country a funeral procession was held for Fadhel Al-Matrook, while a motorcade of about 100 cars with supporters of King Hamad passed without police interference.

 The Ministry of Interior then announced that the gathering at Pearl Roundabout was illegal and that it was only tolerated as a display of sympathy in the wake of recent events.
 King Hamad visited the Bahrain Defence Force headquarters, where he met its Commander-in-Chief Field Marshal Khalifa bin Ahmad and other senior military officers.
 Together they reviewed "the preparations undertaken by the Defence Force to protect the security of the homeland and to maintain the safety of citizens."